 Biographies Characteristics Analysis

-Russian scientists, chemists, Nobel Prize winners.
+Russian chemist scientists are Nobel Prize laureates.
 Nobel Prize

-Nobel Prizes are awarded annually in Stockholm (Sweden), as well as in Oslo (Norway).
+The Nobel Prizes are awarded annually in Stockholm (Sweden), as well as in Oslo (Norway).
 They are considered the most prestigious international awards.
 They were founded by Alfred Nobel, a Swedish inventor, linguist, industrial magnate, humanist and philosopher.
-He went down in history as a quality (which was patented in 1867), which played a large role in the industrial development of our planet.
-In his will, it was said that all his savings would form a fund, the purpose of which was to award prizes to those who managed to bring the greatest benefit to humanity.
+It has gone down in history as (which was patented in 1867) playing a major role in the industrial development of our planet.
+The drafted will stated that all his savings would form a fund, the purpose of which was to award prizes to those who managed to bring the greatest benefit to humanity.

 Nobel Prize